 - Hand sanitizer will be widely available and everyone is encouraged to use it.

-- We ask you to not sing in worship.
+- We ask you to not sing in worship (unless you are worshiping with us online).

 Wait!
 No singing?

-Due to the abundance of research on singing as a “super-spreading behavior”, we ask that you do not sing in worship.
-We invite you to worship through music by meditating on the words of the songs in a worshipful way or you may whisper or hum under your mask, but we ask that you please do not sing.
+Due to the abundance of research on singing as a “super-spreading behavior”, we ask that you do not sing in worship for now as we will have non-vaccinated people in the sanctuary with us and do not want to encourage them to sing.
+We invite you to worship through music by meditating on the words of the songs in a worshipful way or you may whisper or hum under your mask, but we ask that you please do not sing at this time.

-Can I still park in the rear lot and enter through Epworth Hall?
+Can I park in the rear lot and enter through Epworth Hall?

 But this shouldn't apply to my, I'm vaccinated!

-Please remember that even though you are vaccinated, the vaccines do not have 100% efficacy and you can still catch the virus, and it has not yet been determined if you can spread the virus to others.
+Please remember that even though you are vaccinated, the vaccines do not have 100% efficacy and you can still catch the virus.
 So in order to protect those worshiping with us who have not yet been vaccinated, we ask that you "do no harm" and adhere to the safety protocols.